puutaro/CommandClick/USAGE.md

 I aim to make it possible to rework most of CommandClick's functionality if you feel like it.
 `CommandClick` is "open browser" in that sense.
 With a view to that point, this startup setting file (no script) express `CommandClick`' customize power.

+### Select menu

+This feature is `fannel`.
+I aim that `CommandClick` is  user customize brower.
+I dislike forced browser.
+I think it is desirable that web browser feature is open becuase web browser is daily necessities.
+I personality like linux, becuase of enabling customize due to pick up package.
+Depending on doing, consistent UI and functionality in diffrent version.
+About browser, above same.
+Of course, thanks to addon, we can be customized to some extent.
+But, it is limited. at least the menu can't be manipulated.
+`CommandClick` enable this.

+1. With long term mode, Click right bottom gear button in order short mode.
+2. Type "select" to search box.
+`selectMenu.js` `fannel` apear.
+4. Long press `selectMenu.js`
+5. Click `edit` in context menu
+6. Set "Edit menu" clicking to description button to refer to.